edvgha/TinyAllInLLM/README.md

      | `max_tokens` | `integer` | The maximum number of tokens to generate in the response. |
      | `stream` | `boolean` | If set to `true`, responses are streamed back incrementally. |
      | `filters` | `array` | An array of filter objects to apply to the input. |
+  * Decoding example:
+    - Prompt: > ***The next day, Lily and her mom went to the part.
+They saw***
+    - Complition: > ***The next day, Lily and her mom went to the park.
+They saw the big tree again.
+This time, Lily was ready.
+She saw the shiny, smooth, red fruit.
+She took a bite and said, "Wow, this fruit is so nice!"
+Her mom smiled and said, "Yes, it is.
+The star made the fruit so yummy.
+Let's eat it later."
+They both sat under the tree and enjoyed the rest of the day at the park.***

 ## Env setup
 Create environment